The contract behind every analytics number: the name and typed properties that travel with a tracking event.

 Three months later a mobile engineer ships the same event but sends revenue as a formatted string, "£42.00".
 The revenue chart flatlines, because the warehouse silently drops the rows it cannot cast to a number.
 With a validating layer in place, the malformed event is rejected at ingestion and the engineer sees the error in CI, before the data is polluted.
 The fix takes ten minutes.
 Without the schema as a gate, the same defect would have taken a week of someone wondering why revenue dropped 30%.

 session_started schema underneath it.
 Change the schema's definition of a session and the metric shifts without anyone editing the metric.order_completed shape can be emitted by three sources and still resolve to one definition.A note on the common failure: "track everything" produces thousands of ad-hoc events with no shared schema, and the volume looks like rigour while delivering none.
-A small set of governed schemas beats a sprawl of unverified ones.
+A small set of governed schemas is verifiable in a way a sprawl of unverified ones is not.

 In the Unified Product Graph, an event schema sits in the data and analytics region as the structured contract for tracked behaviour.
 A Funnel SteptracksEvent Schemacross-domain edge ties each conversion stage to the event that proves it; funnel_step_tracks_event_schemaProducttracks viaEvent Schemahierarchy records which products emit it; and product_tracks_via_event_schemaData SourceemitsEvent Schemahierarchy names the origin.
 Modelling the schema as a first-class node, with the funnel and the source hanging off it, makes the lineage queryable: when a metric drifts, you can walk back along these edges to the schema that defines it and find the break.data_source_emits_event_schema